Igor Vieira, Stage Director for Little Women

 Chelsea Hollow, Quartet and Amy Cover

-Lebanese American coloratura soprano Chelsea Hollow is known throughout the San Francisco Bay Area for her “soaring high range” and “stage panache!”
-Locally, she performs with companies including The San Francisco Opera Guild, West Bay Opera, West Edge Opera, The Lamplighters, Pocket Opera, and 42nd Street Moon.
+Lebanese American coloratura soprano, Chelsea Hollow, is known throughout the San Francisco Bay Area for her “soaring high range” and “stage panache!”
+Locally, she performs with companies including The San Francisco Opera Guild, West Bay Opera, West Edge Opera, The Lamplighters, Pocket Opera, 42nd Street Moon, and Island City Opera.

 Leandra Ramm, Quartet and Meg Cover